 - Undergo a fingerprint and background check

-- Submit a license history from your current state and all other jurisdictions where you’ve previously held a license
+- Submit a license history from your current state and all other jurisdictions where you have previously held a license

 West Virginia